alvineebai/Alvine-kubernetes/04-deployment/readme.md

 - Reduce the load (the HPA should scale down the pods)
 - Clean up (optional)

-NB: you can also use the `kubectl autoscale` command to autoscale a deployment whhen the HPA is enabled in your cluster.
+NB: you can also use the `kubectl autoscale` command to autoscale a deployment when the HPA is enabled in your cluster.